Senator Sekibo defends demolition of hotel in Rivers – The Sun Nigeria

 Fred Itua, Abuja

-Senator George Thompson Sekibo, has said revealed that the decision of the Rivers State Government to build a school on the site of a demolished hotel in the state, was in order.
+Senator George Thompson Sekibo has said the decision of the Rivers State Government to build a school on the site of a demolished hotel was in order.

-Sekibo, who spoke with newsmen in Abuja, also said he was convinced that Governor Nyesom Wike, being a lawyer and a democrat, followed the law and due process before approving the demolition of the affected hotels.
+Sekibo, who spoke with newsmen in Abuja, also said he was convinced Governor Nyesom Wike, lawyer and democrat, followed the law and due process before approving the demolition.

-Sekibo, while supporting the action of the Governor, said government, reserved every right to convert confiscated property to public use.
+He said government reserved every right to convert confiscated property to public use.

-Speaking further Rivers East lawmaker, said: “I feel concerned about the negative comments against the Governor on the social media, however, most of the things we read on social media are unverified and we don’t even know whether they are true or not.
+“I feel concerned about the negative comments against the governor on the social media.
+However, most of the things we read on social media are unverified and we don’t even know whether they are true or not.

-“I have not read the Executive Order which the governor signed as part of the measures to curb COVID – 19.
-I am not also conversant with other instructions that he has been giving in the state, since I have been in Abuja from the time the Federal Government locked down the FCT and other parts of the country till now.
+“I have not read the Executive Order which the governor signed as part of the measures to curb COVID-19.
+I am not also conversant with other instructions that he have been giving in the state since I have been in Abuja from the time the Federal Government locked down the FCT and other parts of the country till now.

-“The law has to take its full course on whoever owns an hotel and he is contravening the lockdown order or any of the laws of the state, the governor is a democrat and he is a lawyer.
-Being a lawyer, I don’t think he will just wake up leave Port Harcourt, where there are many hotels, and move to Eleme and target just two hotels to destroy.
+“The law has to take its full course on whoever owns an hotel and he is contravening the lockdown order or any of the laws of the state.
+The governor is a democrat and lawyer.
+Being a lawyer, I don’t think he will just wake up, leave Port Harcourt where there are many hotels, and move to Eleme and target just two hotels to destroy.
 Maybe, something criminal or anti-public interest was being done there.
 I believe that he will follow due process and he may have followed the due process because I don’t know all the laws in the state.

 “I am not in the state House of Assembly.
 They may have their own laws that they are also following.
 For instance, if a kidnapper is caught red-handed on the strength of the anti-kidnapping law in the state, he goes in for it and this law covers other areas of criminal activities.